Last Updated on: 10th November 2023, 10:28 am

 Some parrots nest on the ground.
 They don’t usually fly much, such as the:

-A ground parrot will make a shallow nest shaped like a bowl from sticks and grass.
-They hide their nest underneath low shrubs.
+A ground parrot makes a shallow nest from sticks and grass shaped like a bowl.
+It hides its nest underneath low shrubs.

 Kākāpōs don’t build nests.
 Instead, they use pre-existing cavities or find ready-made holes, like tree roots or dead trees.
 Sometimes, they tunnel into the ground to make nests.